 CORES' mandate also includes the supervision of gas operators to ensure that they meet their obligations regarding liquid petroleum gas (LPG) and natural-gas minimum reserve requirements (set at 20 days for each), and that no one country supplies more than 50% of Spain's gas needs.
-CORES' board also includes representatives from the gas sector and from the energy sector regulator, the Comisión Nacional de Energía.
+CORES' board also includes representatives from the gas sector.